DanRoscigno/katacoda_scenarios/Summer-Daze-2018-Docker-Meetup-Raleigh/RunInGKE.md

 ### Make some entries in the Guestbook

 Once the pods are all running, switch to the **Guestbook** tab and enter some messages into the Guestbook.
-Filebeat will connect to Elasticsearch and Kibana running in the Kubernetes cluster.

 #### Deploy Elasticsearch: